Siphon880gh/rapid-tools-suite/readme.md

 rapidParams<br/>
 <p/>

-**COMMAND-LINE BOOTSTRAP LAYOUTER**<br/>
+**COMMAND-LINE BOOTSTRAP**<br/>
-*What:* Find that Bootstrap is too much typing?
-Type commands into the browser console and have Bootstrap write the code for you.
-Then copy and paste it to your editor and be confident it will work.
+*What:* Type commands into the browser console and have Rapid generate Bootstrap code.
+Then copy and paste it to your editor.
 For more info including how to open the browser's console, read the FAQs in this ReadMe.

 Have Rapid type the code for you.
 You can add "container", "well", "row", "col", "colxs", "colsm", "colmd", "collg", or any column class from "col-xs-1" to "col-lg-12".
 ```